cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ```

 ### Flink DataStreams
 Flink DataStreams are a lower level abstraction that allows for more fine-tuning and complex operations.
-I ended up having to utilize DataStreams when I created a custom sink for InfluxDB.
+DataStreams have to be used if Flink does not have an official connector, which unfortunately, I found out InfluxDB did not have one.
+I ended up having to utilize DataStreams to create a custom sink for InfluxDB.
 I ended up having tables for my sources to simplify, which I then converted to a DataStream to utilize my custom sink / insert.
 An interesting annoyance is when converting to a DataStream you have to declare the DataStream schema as well, even if it is converted from a Table.
 So I had to declare the schema twice, in two different formats, to utilize the custom sink.

-### Flink Debugging
+### Flink Debugging - Local
 Debugging Flink proved quite challenging due to not being able to run locally.
 Due to its distributed processing framework, a cluster needed spun up and the flink job submitted to test the job.
 A lot of logging was required to pinpoint the issues.
 The logging statements would show up in `jobmanager` if it dealt with SQL syntax or startup issues and in `taskmanager` if it dealt with the data processing.
 These can be viewed in docker or in the Flink UI.

 ## InfluxDB